 Percentage of volume (V/V%) of oxygen = Partial pressure of oxygen / Total pressure of air * 100

 The minimum alveolar concentration (MAC) is defined as the concentration of anesthetic gas that prevents movement from the surgical stimulus in 50% of patients at 1 atmosphere of pressure (760 mmHg).
 It is expressed in volume percent.
 Although the MAC can be affected by several variables such as age and barometric pressure, this value is still clinically useful considering vaporizer control knobs are calibrated and marked in terms of anesthetic concentration.
 The minimal alveolar partial pressure (MAPP) is the corresponding partial pressure (mmHg) for each MAC (concentration) value.
-MAPP is important, bearing in mind that the partial pressure in the brain is the final determinant of anesthetic gas effect and, consequently, its potency.
+MAPP is important, bearing in mind that the partial pressure in the brain is the final determinant of the anesthetic gas effect and, consequently, its potency.

 Duration (or consumption rate) of the anesthetic liquid inside of vaporizers can be calculated, giving more of a clinical application to this concept.
 One milliliter of anesthetic liquid is able to produce up to 210 ml of anesthetic gas, though this varies between drugs.
 Based on this calculation, the following formula can be applied: